Final | February 2022 | v6.0.3 | OFFICIAL-Public | QGCDG (ICT Strategic Sourcing)

 - there is a transparent and informed process for ICT procurement, maintenance and disposal decisions

-- there is consideration of contractual and risk issues when procuring ICT products and services through adoption of the Queensland Information Technology Conditions (QITC) framework
+- there is consideration of contractual and risk issues when procuring ICT products and services through adoption of the Queensland Information Technology Contracting (QITC) framework

 - early engagement with industry which allows all suppliers (including local and regional) to access, prepare for and better respond to current government procurement requirements

-- ICT resources are maintained and disposed of in an accountable, sustainable, cost effective and environmentally friendly manner.
+- ICT products and services are sourced, maintained and disposed of in an accountable, sustainable, cost effective and environmentally friendly manner.

 Policy requirement 1: Departments must conduct forward procurement planning

-Departments are also required to prepare significant procurement plans for all products and services that are identified as being high expenditure and/or having a high degree of business risk.
+Departments are required to prepare significant procurement plans for all products and services identified as being high expenditure and/or having a high degree of business risk.

 Departments should also incorporate independent reviews at set points within their initiative’s lifecycle as outlined in the Queensland Government ICT Investment Review process.